luccascurcio/flatfile-technical-level-3/README.md

 You may utilize a third-party library, though it isn't required to do so.

+After you complete and submit your take home there will be a follow-up, in personal technical interview where you will present your PR.
+This is an informal and conversational style presentation where you can talk through your thoughts and we can ask you additional questions.
+We keep an extra 10 minutes open at the end for you to ask us questions about Flatfile, so have a list ready if you have unanswered questions.

 ### Requirements

 All commits and branches must follow the [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/#summary) standard.